Discover

 find Dave’s site to be excellent,” states Tom Boles,

-it to see what a previous discovery looks like in case there is
+use it to see what a previous discovery looks like in case there

-the amateur searcher who holds the record for the most visual
+Evans, the amateur searcher who holds the record for the most

 website a good deal….When starting a period of observing,